 When I meet with individuals to go over current projects, I look up all notes associated with their tags.
 This allows me to follow up on all of the notes associated with each person.

 When I complete a task, I delete it.
 Evernote saves all deleted tasks within its “trash” notebook.

 Evernote features apps for iOS, Android, Windows and Mac OS, synchronizing tasks across all devices.
 This allows me to access my lists wherever I am.

 Evernote was not really designed to handle to-do lists.
 It takes a few steps to access a list of tasks sorted by their due dates.
 Notebooks will sort tasks alphabetically or according to their creation dates, but not according to their due dates.

 I wish Evernote would allow me to assign tasks to specific time periods.
 I wish that I could take a note (say, “Prepare November 10 class”), and assign it to a specific time and date (say, for one hour on November 9).
-Some third-party apps that will handle this, but I’ve avoided them for security reasons.
+I use an app by Cronofy to do this.